maxi-blocks/maxi-blocks/readme.txt

 * Fix: Corrected the saving of styles when using the autosave feature in Gutenberg
 * Fix: Resolved Maxi database tables creation issue on plugin activation users w/o admin permissions
 * Fix: Image uploading issue when comments were disabled under settings/discussion
-* Fix: Gutenberg block styles in the Editing Experience when the setting "Affect Gutenberg native blocks inside Maxi Blocks" is enabled
+* Fix: Gutenberg block styles in the Editing Experience when the setting "Affect Gutenberg native blocks inside MaxiBlocks" is enabled

 == Upgrade Notice ==

-New version of Maxi Blocks is available.
+New version of MaxiBlocks is available.
 Upgrade for improved security, more stable experience, important bug fixes or interface refinements.
 For peace of mind create a backup of your database first, or try the update on a staging site.
 Use the rollback feature in the plugin settings if needed.